 - Save your passwords as you go (Dashlane’s recommendation): With the browser extension installed, Dashlane will prompt you to save credentials the next time you log into a website or create an account.

-- Import your passwords: If you currently save your passwords in your browser or use a different password management app, Dashlane allows you to import a CSV file (we recommend this template) to quickly add everything to Dashlane.
-Within the web app, go to My Account > Import passwords > Custom CSV file.
+- Import your passwords: If you currently save your passwords in a personal Dashlane account, your browser, or use a different password management app, Dashlane allows you to import a DASH file (see How to export or back up your Dashlane account for more information) or a CSV file (we recommend using this template) to add everything to Dashlane quickly.
+Within the web app, go to My Account > Import passwords.

 Getting more from Dashlane